pijaro/ros-snippets/README.md

 # ROS Snippets

-A collection of ROS (Robot operating system) snippets for an `xml` launch files.
+A collection of ROS (Robot operating system) snippets.

 ## Features

-Snippets list:
+Snippets list for launch files:

  * `remap` - Declare a name remapping,
  * `param` - Set a parameter on the parameter server,